ethanabrooks/dissertation/policy-iteration.typ

 #figure(
   image("figures/policy-iteration/language-model.png"),
   caption: [Comparison of different language models used to implement ICPI.
+Note that all other figures in this chapter use `code-davinci-002` for ICPI.
   // The $y$-axis depicts
   //   regret (normalized between 0 and 1), computed relative to an optimal
   //   return with a discount-factor of 0.8.
 The $x$-axis depicts time-steps of